Saturday, December 07

 Myanmar ‘shadow’ parliament urges united opposition to coup

-14 Mar 2021 By AFP
+14 Mar 2021 By

 Anti-coup demonstrators pushed on with protests Sunday as Myanmar neared its seventh week under military rule, as a group of MPs in hiding urge them to move with “invincibility” to overcome the nation’s “darkest moment”.